Change baker options#

 Single signature account

-3. Click Update baker keys.
+3. Click Update validator keys.

-screen showing all baker options
+screen showing all validator options

 screen showing new keys with button to export